hassanazan1t55-creator/my-c-learning/Day_03_Input/README.md

 * **Format Stability:** Practiced clearing buffer spaces (using a leading space like `" %c"`) to safely read single characters without skipping inputs.

 ## Files in this Folder:
-1. `input.c` -> Basic user input script capturing integer and floating-point data values.
+1. `01_input.c` -> Basic user input script capturing integer and floating-point data values.
 2. `product_billing_system.c` -> A practical billing system script that takes product quantity, price, and store section coordinates from the user.